 The Monash context

-Monash University is Australia’s largest university, and one of the leading research universities in the world, with a mission to discover, teach and collaborate with partners to meet the challenges of the age, in service of national and international communities.
+Monash University is Australia’s largest university, and one of the leading research universities in the world, which aims to discover, teach and collaborate with partners to meet the global challenges of the age.

 The University’s commitment to excellence is enhanced through deep and extensive international collaborations.
 The Monash University Prato Centre Visual Residency Program encourages international engagement, through contemporary creative practice and research.